prototypefund/klinik-db-qbgbaExtraData/README.md

 The goal of qbgbaExtraData is to provide several datasets that can be used in conjunction with the data from the “Qualitaetsberichte der Krankenhaeuser”, which are puplished by the “Gemeinsamer Bundesausschuss” (GBA) on a yearly basis.
+To serve this purpose, a tiny excerpt of these is also included into this package, see `AllHospitals`.

 ## Installation